QuillDurand/memery/README.md

 `memery serve`

 or set up a desktop shortcut to use it from your menu.

+Edit from Quill: this runs the version in the pip package, to run the modified version use `streamlit run ./streamlit_app.py` from within the memery/memery folder

 If you're in a Jupyter environment, you can summon the GUI directly into an output cell like this: